 Prior to the Mayflower’s departure from Plymouth, England, Mayflower history was written in many towns and cities.
 The trail includes, amongst others, Chorley, Southampton, City of London, Plymouth England and Provincetown and Plymouth, USA.
 All the locations play a key part in the story of the Mayflower and the people involved.

-The Myles Standish 2020 Working Group, in collaboration with Chorley Council, have been instrumental in creating a programme of events commemorating Myles Standish’s role in the momentous journey.
+The Myles Standish ‘2020 +1’ Working Group, in collaboration with Chorley Council, have been instrumental in creating a programme of events commemorating Myles Standish’s role in the momentous journey.
 Set up several years ago, the group have been busy compiling vital information to prove the part the Standishes played in Chorley’s history.
-This year will see a wide range of events taking place in Chorley, including drama and music performances, film screenings and a 4 July Pageant.
+This year will see a wide range of events taking place in Chorley, including drama and music performances, a walking day and coach tours.4 July Pageant.

 You can find out more about the national Mayflower 400 commemorations at www.Mayflower400uk.org